 Sengyo Van Leuven has been ordained monk by Master Roland Yuno Rech in 1992 and received the Dharma transmission from him in 2011.

-Emanuela Dōsan Losi, graduated in Geological Sciences at the University of Modena Studies (Italy), worked as part applied to buildings and landfills.
+Emanuela Dōsan Losi graduated in Geological Sciences at the University of Modena Studies (Italy), and then worked in the field of buildings and landfills control.

-In 2012 she received the shiho of Master Roland Yuno Rech.
+In 2012, she received the Shiho from Master Yuno Rech.

-She teaches in Carpi (MO) as well as during the days of zazen and sesshin in Europe.
+She teaches in Carpi (MO), as well as during zazen days and sesshins in all Europe.

 Pascal-Olivier Kyōsei Reynaud

-Pascal-Olivier Kyōsei Reynaud made the ceremony Hossen in February 2013 at GyobutsuJi in the presence Master Seido Suzuki, Master Yuno Rech and many Masters of AZI came for the occasion.
-He received in August 2013 in the Zen Temple of la Gendronnière, the Dharma transmission (shiho) of Master Roland Yuno Rech.
+Pascal-Olivier Kyôsei Reynaud made the Hossen ceremony in February 2013 at Gyobutsuji, in the presence of Master Seido Suzuki, Master Yuno Rech and several AZI Masters.
+In August 2013, he received the Dharma transmission (Shiho) in the Zen Temple of The Gendronnière from Master Roland Yuno Rech.

 Michel Jigen Fabra

-Michel Jigen Fabra was ordained monk by Master Roland Yuno Rech, he worked for 26 years in the technical services of a water distribution company.
+Michel Jigen Fabra worked for 26 years in the technical department of a water distribution company.

-In August 2014 he received the transmission, the shiho, from Master Yuno Rech and left for three months in Japan to do an ango and the zuisé ceremony at Sojiji and Eiheiji.
+In August 2014, he received the Shiho from Master Yuno Rech and went for three months in Japan to do an ango and the Zuise ceremony at Sojiji and Eiheiji.

 Konrad Kosan Maquestieau

-Konrad Maquestieau discovered the practice of Zen in 1990.
-During a sesshin in 1992 in Belgium, he met Roland Yuno Rech.
+Born in 1960 in Belgium, Konrad Maquestieau discovered the Zen practice in 1990.
+During a sesshin in 1992 in Belgium, he met Master Roland Yuno Rech.
 He received the Bodhisattva ordination in 1992 and was ordained monk in 1995.

 In the winter 2010, he took part in the traditional ango organized by the Sotoshu Japan in Shogoji (prefecture of Kumamoto).
 In the winter 2014, he renewed this experience in Toshoji (prefecture of Okayama), supervised by Seido Suzuki Roshi.

-In the summer 2014, he did Hossen Shiki in La Gendronnière, supervised by the Abbot Raphaël Doko Triet.
-In the summer 2015, he received the Shiho from Roland Yuno Rech in La Gendronnière.
+In the summer 2014, he did the Hossen Shiki ceremony at The Gendronnière, supervised by the Abbot Raphaël Doko Triet.
+In the summer of 2015, he received the Shiho from Master Roland Yuno Rech, also in The Gendronnière.

-He is the responsible of the “Shodo Dojo” from Halle in Belgium..
+He is the responsible of the “Shodo Dojo of Halle” (Belgium).

 Lluís Nansen Salas